SEERNET/developer-docs/docs/speaker-diarization-api.md

 | url          | String | Publicly facing url                                      | Optional                     |
 | source          | String | The source for the audio file: webex, zoom, gotomeeting, phone                                      | Optional                     |

+audioType: can have the following values:
+  1) callcenter
+  2) meeting
+  3) earningscalls
+  4) interview
+  5) media-broadcast

+> We recommend using callcenter when there are upto 6 speakers expected to be identified and meeting when more than 6 speakers are expected.

 > Exactly one of url and content should be passed.
 In case both values are passed, error is thrown

-> audioType: can have two values 1) callcenter 2) meeting.
-We recommend using callcenter when there are two-three speakers expected to be identified and meeting when more than 3 speakers are expected.

 > doVad: Default=False.
 This parameters is required if you want silence & noise segments removed from the diarization output.